How Your Rear Wheel Hub Works

 These bolts keep the wheel aligned perpendicular to the drive chain.
 If the rear wheel is out of alignment, it will cause premature wear on the drive chain, sprockets, swingarm, and bearings, all of which cost money to fix.

 The axle nut must be torqued to proper specification to allow the components to work together.
 Too tight and you will foul the bearings, Too loose and the spacers will spin on the axle.

-When the hub components are in good shape, greased up, and aligned properly, your rear hub can go years without maintenance.
+When the wheel hub components are in good shape, greased up, and aligned properly, your rear wheel hub can go years without maintenance.

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!